Altavilla’s up-and-down season takes turn for the better with return to Mariners bullpen

 Through seven games, Seattle’s openers have allowed 13 earned runs on 11 hits, while walking 11 and striking out five in six innings.
 Their collective ERA is 19.50, and the Mariners have a 3-4 record when using them.
 Thursday night’s win over Baltimore was the first time the opener spotted the opposing team runs and Seattle’s offense was able to overcome it.

 The Mariners continue to go back to the strategy more because of the return on the back end.
-The followers — Tommy Milone and Wade LeBlanc — have delivered some of their best performances of the season coming out of the bullpen.
+The followers — Tommy Milone and Wade LeBlanc — have delivered some of their best performances following the opener.

 The two have combined for a 3.10 ERA in 40 2/3 innings, allowing 31 hits, five walks and striking out 31.
 Take out LeBlanc’s outing in Oakland last week — he gave up six earned runs in 2 2/3 — and that collective ERA is a stunning 1.89.